gyda13/HueHunter/README.md

 ## What is Hue Hunter?
 Hue Hunter is an educational game app that provides a way for children who wants to </br>
 learn about an object's color by classifying them in a fun way.
-</br>The game support children with vision disabilities.
+</br>The game are supported for children with vision disabilities.

 ## Technologies